Defining Quantum Games: Discussion

+We acknowledge that our early preprint has already inspired discussion upon this topic \cite{skult2024chronicle}, but much more is to be investigated about the possibilities of using quantum computers as the source of the randomness in PCG.
+Random numbers play important roles in cryptography, scientific and applied simulations, but also in creating an immersive experience in games.
+Algorithmic-based, computer-generated randomness is never truly random in the strict sense of the term and can eventually lead to sequences appearing in the outcome, noticeable for a keen eye.
+Methods where environmental factors have been incorporated into the seed or into the steps of the random number algorithms have been able to provide more than just pseudo-randomness, but quantum computers may offer truly random numbers without extra trickery or biassed outcomes because the outcome of a measurement in quantum physics is based on a fundamentally random phenomena.\\

-For future work, a more thorough and systematic analysis of the collection of quantum games and their dimensions should be addressed.
-For the purposes of this study, a very ambiguous analysis of the games was seen as adequate, but a closer examination of the games might provide more depth into analysing the ludosphere of quantum games.
+For future work, a more thorough and systematic analysis of the collection of quantum games and their dimensions should be addressed, in particular for the purposes of education.
+Although the analysis of the selected games was deemed adequate for the purpose of forming a suitable definition, a closer examination of them may reveal more characteristics of the ludosphere of quantum games.
 There is also a lot of room for discussion when it comes to games that use well-defined numerical quantum simulations or quantum technologies for the purpose of random number generators.
 Do these games qualify as quantum games?
-We claim they do, and through these examples we underline the importance of familiarisation and education of the teams developing quantum games.
-In order to develop more than just a fancy random number generator, the development process requires expertise in both quantum physics and game design.
+We argue they do if their usage aligns with any of the presented dimensions of quantum games.
+Moreover, these specific examples underline the importance of familiarisation and education of the teams developing quantum games.
+In order to develop more than just a fancy random number generator, the development process requires expertise in both quantum physics and game design \cite{piispanen2023projects, piispanen2024thesis}.